um-grex/grex-docs/content/english/software/containers.md

 The command **podman pull _image_name_** would get Podman images from a container registry.
 Images can also be built from other images, or from containerfiles (e.g. Dockerfiles) using the command **podman build _Containerfile_**.
 A _containerfile_ is a text "recipe" that specifies the base image and commands to be run on it.
-Podman's recipes are compatible with _Dockerfiles_.
+Podman's recipes are compatible with Docker's _Dockerfiles_.

-Podman, as configured on Grex, by default would store all pulled and locally built images inside the user HOME directory.
-Depending on the size of the images, it could be easy to exhaust the disk quota on HOME quickly.
-It is the user's responsibility to manage their Podman images (delete the old/unused ones).
+Podman, as configured on Grex, by default would store all pulled and locally built images inside the Slurm TMPDIR directory.
+This means that images will be deleted when the job finishes, or get cancelled.
+To avoid rebuilding the same image every time the job runs, users can take advantage of **podman save** and **podman load** commands (it is the user's responsibility to manage their Podman images (delete the old/unused ones)):

+{{< highlight bash >}}
+# after building an image locally, save it to a file
+podman save --format=docker-archive -o ${HOME}/my-local-image.tar _locally_built_image_name_
+# when running a job that needs that image, load it
+podman load -i ${HOME}/my-local-image.tar
+{{< /highlight >}}

-To manage pulled images, users can take advantage of the following commands:
+To manage images, users can take advantage of the following commands:

 {{< highlight bash >}}
 # list images